 Aligning Values: Profit + Purpose

-Certified B Corps like Mightybytes have a long-term vision to build a more inclusive and sustainable economy.
+Certified B Corps like Mightybytes have a long-term vision to build a more regenerative and inclusive economy.
 We do this by meeting the highest standards of social and environmental performance, transparency, and accountability.

 Balancing mission and margin is hard work, but we know that purpose-driven companies are more successful in the long run.
 In addition to making money while creating change, Certified B Corps and other social enterprises reap the benefits of higher employee retention and productivity, better customer loyalty, increased interest from investors, and in many cases outperform their peers over time.